 4. Performance Appraisals

 Employees are tested to make sure that they will perform to the best of their ability in their new role.
 Performance appraisal also called performance review or evaluation is a method to evaluate the job performance of the employee.
 In most companies, this is an annual or bi-annual event.

 Although the performance appraisal cycle is something that a lot of employees and managers are unhappy with, it still is a very effective tool to improve results when done right.

 Although it seems to be in fashion, getting rid of appraisals is not the solution.
 Increasingly, companies are opting to go for more continuous feedback as an alternative, which may have some merit.
 However, an official moment to review performance is still widely considered a best practice and one of the key roles for HR.

 Fair compensation is a key Human Resource Management role.
-Work is not done for free.
-Compensation that is seen as fair will motivate employees to do their best and to stay with the company.
-In our article on HR best practices, we closely examine contingent compensation.
+Work is not done for free – it is governed by a legal contract and by a social contract between the worker and the employee.
+Both contracts need to be managed.
+Compensation that is perceived as fair will motivate employees to do their best and to stay with the company.
+In our article on HR best practices, we explain compensation in a lot more detail.

 Employees work for more than just pay.
 Creating the right benefits for employees is crucial in retaining key talent.